joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/14/world/europe/ukraine-fire-point-patriot-missiles.html

 **Researchers Claim to Have Solved the Perplexing ‘Reverse Sprinkler’ Problem That Stumped Feynman**\
-`For more than a century, physicists have argued about which way a submerged sprinkler sucking in water would spin.
-Careful experiments provide a clear answer.`\
+`For more than a century, physicists debated which way a submerged sprinkler sucking in water would spin.
+Careful experiments provide an answer.`\
 https://www.nytimes.com/2026/07/14/science/reverse-sprinkler-physics-problem.html

 **Who Would Benefit From Open Primaries in New York?**\